RogerioBlanco/PixelCanvasBot/README.md

 # PixelCanvasBot

-This is a functional bot for pixelcanvas.io.
+This is a fork of Rogerio's bot for pixelcanvas.io, it has blackjack *and* hookers!
-It does not draw faster than placing pixels manually, but it can autmate drawing for short spans of time until pixelcanvas.io requests a new captcha token.
+It does not draw faster than placing pixels manually, but it can automate drawing for short spans of time until pixelcanvas.io requests a new captcha token.

 ### What you can do with this?
 Well, you can draw some image and try replicate it in pixelcanvas.io.
 You can unite with your friends or clan to coordinate your pixel placement better, or defend your 'territory'.